AMCN41R/csharp-command-framework/README.md

 # The Pipeline
-You can override some of the default processing options by providing the registration method the options setup action.
+You can override some of the default processing options by providing the registration method an options setup action.

 ```csharp
 var builder = new ContainerBuilder();